MadBomber/bunny_farm/README.md

 		success? ? send_thank_you : send_sorry_please_try_again
 		auccess!
 		some_super_class_service
-		successful? # ture will ACK the message; false will not end
+		successful? # true will ACK the message; false will not end

 private